Which is Best?

 But if you like to work quick, or have deadlines for clients who want paintings that can’t be varnished in time – it can be tricky.

 So should you rush out and buy OPEN acrylics?
-It depends, I think the labeling is a bit misleading, they should have called them:
+It depends, I think the labelling is a bit misleading, they should have called them:

 Golden glazing paints for thin layers and fine detail